>

 Sweet Chiming Bells / Hail Chime On

-While Shepherds Watched their Flocks is a Nativity hymn written by Nahum Tate in 1696, with its words entirely based on the Gospel of Luke.
+While Shepherds Watched Their Flocks is a Nativity hymn written by Nahum Tate in 1696, with its words entirely based on the Gospel of Luke.
 It is sung in the South Yorkshire village carols tradition to a lot of different tunes.
 Versions of this hymn are often named after their tunes, e.g. Winchester Old, Cranbrook, Foster, Liverpool, Lyngham, Pentonville, or Sweet Chiming Bells.

-Scan Tester played the tune of While Shepherds Watched their Flocks in an 19 August 1964 recording by Reg Hall, which was included in 1990 on his Topic 2 LP anthology I Never Played to Many Posh Dances, and in 2006 on the Free Reed 4CD box set Midwinter.
+Scan Tester played the tune of While Shepherds Watched Their Flocks in a 19 August 1964 recording by Reg Hall.
+It was included in 1990 on his Topic double LP anthology I Never Played to Many Posh Dances, in 1998 on the Topic anthology You Lazy Lot of Bone-Shakers (The Voice of the People Volume 16), and in 2006 on the Free Reed 4 CD box set Midwinter.

-George Dunn sang While Shepherds Were Watching at home at Quarry Bank, Staffordshire, in a recording made by Roy Palmer on 14 June 1971.
-On the same day he also sang a variant of this song that is sufficiently different from the usual that Steve Roud gave it a number of its own, 16898.
-Both were included in 2002 on Dunn’s Musical Traditions anthology Chainmaker.
-Bill Leader and Roy Palmer recorded Dunn’s Roud 16898 version for a second time on 4 December 1971.
-This was included in 1998 on the Topic anthology You Lazy Lot of Bone-Shakers (The Voice of the People Volume 16).
+George Dunn sang While Shepherds Watched at home at Quarry Bank, Staffordshire, in a recording made by Roy Palmer on 14 June 1971.
+On the same day he also sang a variant of this song titled While Shepherds Were Watching that is sufficiently different from the usual that Steve Roud gave it a number of its own, 16898.
+Both versions were included in 2002 on Dunn’s Musical Traditions anthology Chainmaker.
+Rod Stradling noted on the first song:

 Carollers at the Fountain, Ingbirchworth, recorded on 9 December 1973 sang two different versions of While Shepherds Watched on the Leader anthology of a Christmas singing tradition recorded in South Yorkshire pubs, A People’s Carol.
 The album’s booklet commented: